Skip to content

 Information Gaps

-• The uploaded file previews omitted portions of the Land Use Table image text (Table 1); the picture text blocks indicated rows were "intentionally omitted."
+• The source file previews omitted portions of the Land Use Table image text (Table 1); the picture text blocks indicated rows were "intentionally omitted."
 Verify the full table in MMC § 10.05.0410 online or with the Planning Department.

 • The ordinance references Article XXV (design review) and other articles for procedures; those procedural articles were not included in the provided excerpts.
 Verify procedural timelines and noticing in the actual Article XXV text.
-Not found in retrieved materials.
+Not found in source materials.

 Sources

-Retrieved passages
+Source passages

 • Millbrae Zoning Code (§ 6) High relevance